 They show that a drug normally used to treat tapeworm infections may bring us closer to halting Parkinson’s-related neurodegeneration.

-Erica Barini is the first author of the paper, and the findings have now been published in the journal iChemBioChem.
+Erica Barini is the first author of the

 The drug is called niclosamide, and the new research shows that it contains a molecule that effectively activates the PINK1 protein.